fkaltman/scoreboard-for-everyone/README.md

 Click the ⚙️ settings button to customize:

 - **Team Name**: Set your team's display name
-- **Team Color**: Choose the color for team elements and text
+- **Team Color**: Choose the color for team elements (affects title, score numbers, increment buttons, and score borders)
 - **Background Color**: Customize the gradient background

-All changes are applied instantly and persist during your session.
+All changes are applied instantly with coordinated theming and persist during your session.

 ### Manual Customization